How much does a stand cost?

-The application process begins 1st October and closes at midnight on 7th January the following year.
+The application process begins 1st October and closes at midnight on 7th January.

 > four images in JPG format with your name and print title as the file name (see image guidelines below),

-> your 100-word artist statement for use in social media (see examples here),
+> your 100-word artist statement for use in social media and the website (see examples here),

 > your 40-word artist statement for use in the exhibition catalogue,